Adele Longmire: Career

 Leaving New Orleans, Longmire ventured to New York.
-Unable to find work as an actress, she became an usher in a theater.
+Unable to find work as an actress, she became an usherette in a theater.
 A tryout with the American Theater Council in February 1937 resulted in interviews with two producers for parts in projected productions, but neither project made it to Broadway.
 She played a neighbor in a production of the new play Eye on the Sparrow in the Plymouth Theatre in Boston in April 1938.

 In the summer of 1938, she performed in Ruy Blas in the Central City Play Festival in Colorado, where director Elmer Rice saw her and left word for her to contact him in New York.
 After she returned to New York, Rice introduced her to Robert E. Sherwood, and they cast her as Ann Rutledge in Abe Lincoln in Illinois (1938).
 After that Broadway debut, Longmire portrayed Dolly in Two On An Island (1940), Deirdre Drake in Old Acquaintance (1940), Mary in Nine Girls (1943), and Kitty in Outrageous Fortune (1943) in other Broadway productions.
 Longmire's other stage performances included starring in Dream Girl in summer theater in Santa Fe, New Mexico, in August 1948.

 Longmire signed a long-term contract with Warner Bros. in 1941, with the studio planning to have her re-create her role in Old Acquaintance in the film adaptation of that play.
 On film, Longmire was a member of the cast of Bullet Scars (1942) and played Mabel in People Will Talk (1951), Lieutenant Jane in Battle Circus (1952), and Carmelina in The Turning Point (1952).

 During World War II, Longmire entertained for the United Service Organizations (USO).
 In 1945, she made a trailer film, Meet A Girl Who's Been There, to promote fundraising activities for the Community, USO, and War Fund.
 She made personal appearances in some theaters to boost the message of the film.

 Television programs on which Longmire appeared included I Love Lucy, The Lone Ranger, Cavalcade of America, and Robert Montgomery Presents.

 Longmire wrote Forever Is Now, a play about a USO troupe behind Italian lines during World War II.
 The comedy debuted on Broadway at the Hudson Theatre on September 24, 1945.

 Late in her career, Longmire was a literary agent.

 Personal life and death

-Longmire was married to actor Arthur Franz.
-On January 15, 2008, she died in Taos, New Mexico, aged 89.
+Longmire was married to actor Arthur Franz, with whom she had two children, Melissa Merrill and Gina Martenson.
+Longmire and Franz divorced in 1957.
+Longmire never remarried.
+On January 15, 2008, she died in Taos, New Mexico, at the age of 89.